-World stocks struggle to hold four-month peak as Facebook drops
+Global stocks struggle to hold four-month peak as Facebook plunges

 The breakdown of the deal leaves “investors fearing that the trade war has just turned even more so on China,” Citi analysts told clients.

+(For a graphic on 'MSCI All Country World Index Market Cap' click tmsnrt.rs/2EmTD6j)

-Reporting by Trevor Hunnicutt; Additional reporting by Amy Caren Daniel in Bengaluru, Andrew Galbraith in Shanghai, Abhinav Ramnarayan and Tommy Wilkes in London
+Reporting by Trevor Hunnicutt; Additional reporting by Andrew Galbraith in Shanghai, Abhinav Ramnarayan and Tommy Wilkes in London; Editing by Nick Zieminski